m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 variety of ways, e.g. quantization of values as well as disallowing double type variables and only allowing floats, among others.
 The package helps to minimize the memory needed to include such functions in the app as well as computation load.
 By choosing TensorFlow Lite instead of vanilla TensorFlow, the app performance has improved while still delivering consistent results.</p>

+<p>Moving forward, some of the app code can be refactored to remove some redundancies and to make some components more generalizable to different numbers of parameters
+(such as making the number of activities to classify modular).</p>